fabioz/mu-repo/README.txt

-mu-repo by default will execute commands in serial, but it's also possible to enable commands to be run in parallel, but note that in this mode, actions that require input will not work (and depending on the action, may even block).
+mu-repo by default will execute commands in serial, but it's also possible to enable commands to be run in parallel, but note that in this mode, actions that require input will not work (and depending on the action, may even block if input is required -- i.e.: password).
 It's possible to force it to run in parallel mode, by setting the 'serial' flag to false.

 i.e.: mu set-var serial=false